Phoenix Rise (TV series): Broadcast

 The series premiered in Australia on ABC on 17 November 2023, followed by its debut in Finland on Yle on 23 November 2023.
 It later aired in Norway on NRK on 7 June 2024 and launched in Belgium on Ketnet on 2 September 2024.
-In Sweden, the series premiered on Sveriges Television on 30 September 2024.
+It premiered in Sweden on Sveriges Television on 30 September 2024, before debuting in Estonia, Latvia and Lithuania on KidZone Max on 1 September 2025, and in the Netherlands on Videoland on 10 October 2025.

 Accolades

 The series won the Royal Television Society Midlands award for Best Scripted Series in November 2023.
-It was also nominated for Best Writer and Breakthrough Performance for Alex Draper (Billy).
-The series received two further nominations in November 2024 for Best Scripted Series and Supporting Acting Performance for Imogen Baker (Leila).
+It was also nominated for Best Writer and Breakthrough Performance for Alex Draper.
+The series received two further nominations in November 2024 for Best Scripted Series and Supporting Acting Performance for Imogen Baker, followed by two additional nominations in November 2025 for Best Children's Series and Breakthrough Performance for Jayden Hanley.
 It was nominated for Best Live Action Kids Drama at TBI's Content Innovation Awards and won the Mipcom Diversify award in October 2023 for Representation of Diversity in Kids Programming.
 In March 2025, the series was nominated at the Banff Rockie Awards in the Live Action: Youth category.